 How to Join Granny Squares in Crochet Tutorial

-Usually, you will need to lay out your squares to get a pleasing effect and make sure that you don’t have any squares of the same color touching each other.
+Usually, when joining granny squares, you will need to lay out your squares to get a pleasing effect and make sure that you don’t have any squares of the same color touching each other.
 Then you can join horizontal rows of squares together and finally join the vertical seams.
 When joining a new color to join seams, you would normally start with a slip knot.
 Read more about changing yarn in crochet.

 - Whip Stitch